 CBD and Hemp

 After the latest farm bill passed through Congress late last year, legalizing industrial hemp, CBD, and hemp products set the market ablaze.
-“CBD: Cannabinoids Escape the Dispensary,” a report published by Arcview Market Research and BDS Analytics, predicts CBDs will become a $20 billion market over the next four years – in the United States alone.
+A report published by Arcview Market Research and BDS Analytics predicted CBD would become a $20 billion market over the next four years – in the United States alone.

 And while dispensaries still make up the bulk of the market, "General retail stores (food, drug, mass, and others) will account for 63% of CBD spending in 2024, as resolutions to the legal issues around selling CBD as a food additive or supplement are resolved."